Opportunities

 Directed Reading Program

 The Directed Reading Program (DRP) pairs undergraduate students with graduate student mentors for semester-long independent study projects.
 It is an opportunity for motivated students to get one-on-one mentorship as they learn about a math topic of their interest but is out of the scope of the courses offered at UNC.
 Topics can include specific problems of interest, more in-depth learning about a course topic, or an introduction to higher level math.
-The program is coordinated by math Ph.D. students with supervision by Dr Yaiza Canzani.
 Participation is not for credit and does not appear on a student’s transcript.
+The Directed Reading Program is currently coordinated by the committee: Andrew Lyons (Chair), Benjamin Bechtold, Emma Crawford, Reese Lance.
+Contact them at math_drp@unc.edu.
+The Faculty mentor for the program is Prof. Yaiza Canzani.

 You do not need to have a specific project in mind to apply!
 Just tell us what interests you and we’ll try our best to match you with a suitable mentor.
 Once paired, the mentee and mentor jointly decide on a specific topic of study.
 Most projects are based on a particular book or article that the mentee reads at their own pace, guided and supplemented by the mentor.